humu2009/tinygl.js/README.md

 var gl = new TinyGLRenderingContext(canvas);
 ```

-Now that we have the rendering context, let's begin with some simple primitives:
+Now that we have the rendering context, let's begin with some basic primitives:

 ```js
 gl.viewport(0, 0, canvas.width, canvas.height);